 You see, we tend to be OK with ‘just good enough‘.

 This is true for many things, but is especially (and sadly) true when it comes to learning.
 Much of our current education system (Robinson speaks so well about this in his talk) is based on old models of education that no longer serve us.
 The industrial and mechanical model of ‘doing things’ – as he points out, as does Feldenkrais – has flooded into other areas.
 A perfect example of this “flooding over” is in our health care system.
-For instance, we’ve done a very good job at hypnotizing ourselves into the belief that our health and wellness is a linear one-way street, as opposed to our health being something organic, or has Robinson points out in reference to education, “It’s about creating a movement in education [or health care] in which people develop their own solutions, but with external support based on a personalized curriculum.”
+For instance, we’ve done a very good job at hypnotizing ourselves into the belief that our health and wellness is a linear one-way street, as opposed to our health being something organic, or has Robinson points out in reference to education, “It’s about creating a movement in education

 To develop our own solutions, first we must realize that we can do this.
 We can curate our own lives such that we can become our own best medicine.
 I’ve written about such things here.
 We may need some help along the way.
 Seeking such ‘external support’ need not be hard, typically the hardest thing is actually asking for it as I have written about here.